Posts

 Case Studies: Cities Redefining Mobility

-To understand the transformative power of public transportation, it’s helpful to look at cities that have successfully prioritized people over cars.
-One such example is Curitiba, Brazil, which pioneered the concept of bus rapid transit (BRT) in the 1970s.
-By dedicating lanes to buses and integrating them with pedestrian pathways, Curitiba created a system that is both efficient and affordable.
-Today, the city’s BRT system carries millions of passengers daily, reducing traffic congestion and improving air quality.
+To understand the transformative power of public transportation, it's helpful to look at cities that have successfully prioritized people over cars.
+One such example is Curitiba, Brazil, which pioneered bus rapid transit (BRT) in the 1970s.
+By dedicating lanes to buses and integrating them with pedestrian pathways, Curitiba created a system that became the template later adopted by Bogotá's TransMilenio, Mexico City's Metrobús, and dozens of other systems worldwide.
+The Curitiba BRT carries roughly 2 million passenger trips per day across a network of trunk and feeder lines, and its station-and-corridor design — pre-paid boarding, level platforms, articulated buses — has been replicated more often than any other single transit innovation of the late 20th century.

 Overcoming Challenges: The Role of Policy and Innovation